Contact us for more information about our neurosurgical care or to arrange a consultation or referral

 Our clinical excellence, combined with professional and compassionate delivery of care, defines Ochsner LSU Health Shreveport’s stroke program and sets us apart.
 Our stroke teams, which include board-certified physicians, nurses, therapists and social workers, offer an integrated approach to diagnosis, treatment and prevention of stroke, as well as stroke education.

-We provide rapid diagnosis using the treatment guidelines developed by the American Heart Association/American Stroke Association Get With the Guidelines-Stroke program to treat stroke patients.
+We provide rapid diagnosis using the treatment guidelines developed by the American Heart Association/American Stroke Association Get with the Guidelines-Stroke program to treat stroke patients.